Troubleshooting service tiles

 The watch count appears in the top right of the tile under this icon

-Only watches in a red state are counted towards the number of issues.
+For service tiles, only watches in a red state are counted towards the number of issues.
 Green and amber watches are excluded.

 The total issues count excludes watches in maintenance

 The chart shows the proportion of issues compared to the total number of "eligible" watches.
-The total number of eligible watches is the watch count less any watches currently in maintenance
+The total number of eligible watches is the watch count

 In the example shown above, there are 15 watches linked to the tile of which 5 are currently in maintenance.
 Thus a total of 10 watches are used to determine the colour of the tile and the threshold bar.In this example the tile will be red if greater than 23% of watches have issues.
 In our case 4 watches out of 10 (40%) have issues so the tile and threshold bar are red.